Here you can find all the information you need about the projects of the Blue Cluster.

 The design of monopile foundations for offshore wind turbines still shows significant differences with actual in-situ measurements.
 The stiffness of the soil cannot be estimated correctly based on current soil calculation models.
 This project aims to develop calculation models that give results consistent with in-situ measurements and can explain the geotechnical response of the soil.

-The aim of the BlueMarine³.Com project is to expand knowledge on hatchery technology for various groups of species (seaweed, molluscs and crustaceans).
-Innovation is actively pursued in both biological and technological aspects, with a strong focus on developing synergies and integration between species, infrastructure, cultivation techniques and management, a so-called ‘integrated multispecies approach’.
+The aim of the BlueMarine³.Com project is to expand knowledge on hatchery technology for various groups of species.
+The project focuses on developing synergies and integration between species, infrastructure, cultivation techniques and management, a so-called ‘integrated multispecies approach’.

 SYMAPA (Synergy between Mariculture & Passive Fisheries)